Magid Center for Writing

 Iowa Writers' Room

-The Iowa Writers Room is a professionally oriented program that prepares students to enter a career in writing long-form television.
+Housed in the Magid Center for Writing, The Iowa Writers' Room is a professionally oriented program that prepares students to enter a career in writing for television.

-The Iowa Writers Room, though a relatively new program, grew directly from the University of Iowa’s unparalleled history of literary excellence.
+The Iowa Writers' Room (IWR), part of the Magid Center for Writing, grew directly from the University of Iowa’s unparalleled history of literary excellence.
 Iowa has long been able draw the best creative talent in the country to its graduate writing programs and some of those writers made their way to Los Angeles.
 Their presence has grown in recent years as alumni have filled the need for intelligent, character-driven scripted television.
 Indeed, the current demand for creative content is so high that UI alumni are increasingly selling the screen rights for their novels at the same time that the novels are sold for publication.